 Join Peter Llewellyn for 10 days photographing Brazil’s Pantanal, 2019 and 2020 (firm dates to be confirmed soon)

 $US4950 (to be confirmed) per person – accommodation in single room

 For shared room discount please contact me at firstname.lastname@example.org

-PLEASE NOTE THAT DUE TO THE CURRENT INSTABILITY IN BRAZIL BOOKINGS FOR THIS TOUR ARE TEMPORARILY ON HOLD.
+PLEASE NOTE THAT BOOKINGS FOR THIS TOUR ARE TEMPORARILY ON HOLD.
 TO BE KEPT INFORMED PLEASE FILL IN THE PRE-RESERVE FORM

 The Pantanal, a UNESCO World Heritage site is one of Peter’s favourite places in the world for wildlife and nature photography.
 It is an immense tropical wetland, the world’s largest, spanning three countries, Bolivia, Paraguay and the largest section, Brazil.
 It is the home of hundreds of species of birds along with capybara, caiman, tapir, and jaguar to name but a few.
 This is one of the best places in the world to view wildlife, the wide open marshes allow much easier observation and photography than the dense tree coverage of the Amazonian regions.